Q: What is Amazon Kinesis Data Streams?

 Amazon Kinesis Data Streams Management Console displays key operational and performance metrics such as throughput of data input and output of your Kinesis streams.
 Kinesis Streams also integrates with Amazon CloudWatch so that you can collect, view, and analyze CloudWatch metrics for your streams.
 For more information about Kinesis Streams metrics, see Monitoring Kinesis Data Streams with Amazon CloudWatch.

 Q: How do I manage and control access to my Kinesis stream?

-Kinesis Streams integrates with AWS Identity and Access Management (IAM), a service that enables you to securely control access to your AWS services and resources for your users.
+Kinesis Streams integrates with Amazon Identity and Access Management (IAM), a service that enables you to securely control access to your Amazon Web Services services and resources for your users.
 For example, you can create a policy that only allows a specific user or group to add data to your Kinesis stream.
 For more information about access management and control of your stream, see Controlling Access to Kinesis Data Streams Resources using IAM.